 The border is different and I would not recommend you go there.
 Most violence in the Cauca and Nariño departments are concentrated in the indigenous territories in the north of Cauca with spill-overs to the area south of Cali (Yamundi), the Pacific coast of both departments, the Ecuadorean border (minus Ipiales which is well-protected because of its importance for trade) and the border between Nariño and the Putumayo department.

 I do recommend air travel between the cities to eliminate all risk.
 There have not been highway attacks over the past few months but you never know when this becomes an issue again, especially traveling between Cali, Popayan, Pasto and Ipiales.

 There exist no official security updates and if they did exist I wouldn't believe them :-)

 We are currently monitoring violence in Colombia and did the following report on July.
 We are expanding this report for August including all kinds of violent acts or combat situations.
 It may prove useful for you to keep an eye on how the security situation is evolving."

-Hope that helps, Phil at the safety hub over 5 years ago
+Hope that helps, Phil at the safety hub almost 6 years ago